 I was surprised by how painless the React Native compilation process is.
 The initial compile for my basic app took around a minute on a 2012 Macbook Air that didn't seem to need to pause for breath.
 Every subsequent change showed in the UI within a second or two due to React Native's 'hot reloading'.

-My biggest realisation was simply that the minute-by-minute thought process of developing a native app seems to be far simpler.
+My biggest realisation was simply that the minute-by-minute thought process of developing a native app seems to be far simpler than a web site or app.
 A few reasons that occurred to me were:

 - You don't have to consider page load performance.
 As app assets are installed ahead of first use, the only impact of network latency is on the data fetches.
 Ok, modern web browsers have some persistent caching capability with service workers but that doesn't help with the all-important first (page) impression.
 And even if web assets are cached, every time you release new code the only chance for the web app to update itself is during the page load.
 Native apps have the obvious advantage of downloading their updates when they're not being used.